JedPawlowski/requisitions-anonymization-pipeline/README.md

 ## Anonymization Strategy

-The goal of anonymization is to remove or obscure all sensitive and personally identifiable information (PII) while preserving analytical usefulness and internal consistency.
+The anonymization logic focuses on structural realism rather than raw data masking.

+Key principles:
+- No client-specific identifiers, names, or keywords are hard-coded
+- All anonymization logic is deterministic or controlled-random for consistency
+- Original business logic and relationships are preserved

-### Identifiers
+### Applied Techniques

+- **Identifiers**
-- **Job Requisition ID** values are replaced with synthetic IDs (`REQ_000001`, `REQ_000002`, …)
+  - Job Requisition IDs are replaced with sequential surrogate keys
-- Referential integrity is preserved across the dataset

-### People & Personal Data
+- **People**
-- Names of hiring managers, recruiters, and sourcers are replaced with realistic synthetic names generated using Faker
+  - All personal names (Hiring Managers, Recruiters, Sourcers) are replaced using Faker
-- The same real person is always mapped to the same anonymized identity within a single run
-- No emails, usernames, or free-text identifiers are preserved
+  - No original names or emails are retained

-### Organizational Data
+- **Organizational Structure**
-- Organizational structures (e.g. Operating Structure) are anonymized using deterministic labels
+  - Operating Structure values are anonymized using generated dimension codes
-- Original hierarchy depth is preserved while removing identifiable naming

-### Job & HR Taxonomy
+- **Job Taxonomy**
-- Job Posting Titles are replaced using a controlled vocabulary from a reference table
+  - Job Posting Titles are replaced with values from a reference dimension
-- Related attributes are derived logically:
-  - Job Family
-  - Job Grade
-  - Programme Type
-- This ensures internally consistent HR data suitable for analytics and demos

-### Location & Geography
-- City, region, and currency are derived from a country-level reference table
+  - Job Family, Job Grade, and Programme Type are derived consistently from the reference table
-- Values are randomly sampled per record but remain realistic and geographically valid

-### Compensation
+- **Compensation**
-- Salary ranges are generated based on job grade
+  - Salary ranges are generated based on Job Grade bands
-- Values are realistic but not traceable to any real compensation data
+  - Values are realistic but non-identifiable

-### Dates
-- All dates are shifted by a single random offset
-- Relative timing between events is preserved
-- Seasonal and pipeline patterns remain intact

-### Free-Text Fields
+- **Geography**
+  - City, County, and Currency are derived from a country-level reference table

+- **Dates**
+  - Original date values from the raw file are preserved to maintain realistic timelines
+  - Derived dates (e.g. Approved Date, Posting Dates) are generated using logical offsets

+- **Free Text**
-- Free-text fields are fully cleared to eliminate any risk of hidden sensitive data
+  - All free-text fields are explicitly cleared
-- A defensive global scrub removes company-specific references

 ## Technical Architecture & Processing Flow